Chained Soldier: Eight Gods of Thunder

 One of the Eight Gods of Thunder, Kuusetsu is one of their younger members.
 Unlike the other Gods, Kuusetsu did not originally have a human form, instead resembling an egg with feet and tendrils.
 She had to absorb other living beings to gain strength and power, brought to her by her fellow Gods.
 Upon absorbing Naon and Koko, Kuusetsu adopts a human form resembling both of them.
 Besides incredible physical strength and stamina, Kuusetsu can also adopt and copy the abilities and attributes of any being she absorbs.
-She encountered the MDF in Yokohama, and had her operation to abduct and absorb its citizens foiled.
+She encountered the MDF in Yokohama, and began her operation to abduct and absorb its citizens foiled.
 She was eventually defeated in battle by Kyouka Uzen, and all of her victims were rescued alive.
 Her spirit lives on inside Yuuki Wakura, due to forcing him to ingest some of her bodily fluids when she ambushed him while alone.